VSinerva/csb-project-1/README.md

 FLAW 1:
 > ADD EXACT SOURCE LINK

-(Broken Access Control) Right now, the notes are identified and deleted with a simple sequential ID.
+(Broken Access Control) Right now, the notes are identified and deleted with a simple sequential ID, with no ownership or permission checks.
-This makes it trivial for a logged in user to delete notes from other users.
+This makes it trivial for any logged in user to delete notes from other users.
 The malicious user simply needs to edit the client-side URL of their POST request.

 The issue can easily be fixed by adding the commented out ownership check before deleting a note.